Venezuela expels U.S. envoys in response to sanctions

 The U.S. State Department rejected Maduro’s “false allegations” against the two diplomats, spokeswoman Heather Nauert said at a news briefing in Washington.

-Robinson gave a brief speech at a public appearance on Tuesday afternoon in Venezuela’s western city of Merida, but did not directly address the expulsion or Maduro’s accusations.
+Robinson gave a brief speech at a public appearance on Tuesday afternoon in Venezuela’s western city of Merida.

+“We energetically reject the accusations against me and against Brian Naranjo,” said Robinson, in comments streamed live on Facebook by local media.

-“This was my first visit to Merida, but it will not be my last,” Robinson, who assumed the charge d’affaires role in December, said in comments streamed live on Facebook by local media.
+“This was my first visit to Merida, but it will not be my last,” added Robinson, who assumed the charge d’affaires role in December.

 In an interview on Tuesday, Venezuela’s Trade Minister Jose Vielma said the latest round of sanctions would have a “more serious” impact on the country’s financial system.